Boyar: Tsardom of Russia

 By the end of the Time of Troubles, the boyars had lost nearly all independent power.
 Instead of going to Moscow to gain more power, the boyars felt defeated, and felt compelled to go to Moscow to maintain a united and strong Russia.
 Second, the boyars lost their independent principalities, where they maintained all their power, and instead governed districts and regions under the grand prince of the time.
 Boyars also lost their advisory influence over the grand prince with tools such as the duma, and instead the grand prince no longer felt compelled to listen to the demands of the boyars.
-Finally, the tsar no longer feared losing their military support, and unification of Muscovy became paramount in importance.
-With Peter the Great, the final nail in the coffin happened for the boyar's power, and they would never recover from his administrative reforms.
+The tsar no longer feared losing their military support, and unification of Muscovy became paramount in importance.
+With Peter the Great, the final nail in the coffin happened for the boyars' power, and they would never recover from his administrative reforms.

 Peter the Great, who took power in 1697, took it upon himself to westernize Russia, and catch it up with the modern world.
 After the revolt of the streltsy regiments in 1698, Peter the Great returned to Russia, forcing government officials and those that were financially able to have clean shaven faces and wear Western clothing.
 Peter also reformed the judicial system, and created a senate with members appointed by him, replacing the old council of boyars that originally advised the tsar.
 This move he made was one of many that dismantled the powers and status the boyars previously possessed.

 Peter was driving out the conservative and religious faction of the boyars out of the courts, and instead using both foreign and Russian officials to fill the administrative system.
 Several boyars, as well as other nobility, spoke out against these reforms, including historian Mikhail Shcherbatov, who stated that the reforms Peter made helped destroy Russian tradition, and created people that tried to "worm their way up, by flattering and humoring the monarch and the grandees in every way."
 Still, the reforms continued, as by this point, the tsar possessed too much power, and Russia became an absolute monarchy more and more with each ruler.

-Boyars in Galicia
+Galicia

-Being part of Ruthenia (also known as Kievan Rus), the Galician nobility originally were called boyars.
+The Galician nobility originally were called boyars.
 With the annexation of Galicia by the Kingdom of Poland as the result of the Galicia-Volhynia wars, local boyars were equated since 1430 in rights along with Polish nobility (szlachta).
 A great number of boyars fled to the lands of Great Duchy of Lithuania in Volhynia and Podolia.